dcaba/slides/src/181119_yamsServiceAndOps/4_props.md

 ## High usage

 ## Does not require high maintenance

 (Almost) No incidents.
-We would be able to maintain this with a single engineer
+We would be able to maintain this with half an engineer

+* We dont like to cut people in half, so let's say one engineer

+##

-But be careful: if you invest 0 efforts, you kill a service
+> **But be careful: if you stop developing a service, you kill a service**

 * Stops being competitive
-* Starts being legacy
+* It quickly becomes legacy (old stack, old libs, old design)
-* Starts to disconnect from current needs
+* Disconnect from current business needs

 So we try to convince the company it requires, at least, the focus of two engineers.